 As the show continued we saw all four dancers in different styles of songs, a few upbeat ones we added too.
 There were even costume changes.
 Some of the moves are pure improvisation.
 Moves created by the artist as they react to the music there and then.
 Sharing with the audience a performance with soul.
 The Spanish call this Duende.
 Not just mechanical dance moves practiced and repeated over and over.
 The moves were vibrant and full of sentiment.

 I know that the shows there are authentic and good value for money too.
 So clearly I was in good hands.
-The Templo del Flamenco is a recommended stop for anyone interested in seeing real Flamenco, whether you have seen it before or are Flamenco junkie.
+The Templo del Flamenco is a recommended stop for anyone wanting to see real Flamenco, whether you have seen it before or are proper Flamenco expert.

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission.
 All thoughts, feelings and opinions shared on this blog and in this post are my own.